 - 3 springs fresh thyme, washed

-- Bring the water to a boil and pour over thyme.
+- Bring the water to a boil and pour over the thyme.

-- Steep three to five minutes.
+- Steep for three to five minutes.
 Meanwhile, place the sugar in a shallow bowl.

 - Dip sprigs of rosemary into the hot water one at a time.

 - Using a spoon, sprinkle each sprig generously with sugar.
 Set aside to dry.

 - For a sweetly fragrant alternative, replace the thyme with rose petals.